We’ve all been in awkward social situations.

 No Social Weight, No Harm Done

-Opinions and questions that put our friends on the spot often look powerful because, the moment we set ourselves as the judges, we become the judges.
+Opinions and questions that put our friends on the spot often look powerful because, the moment we set ourselves as judges, we become judges, and acquire huge social power.

-Your do so by questioning the attacker on their motives, or undermining their authority.
+You do so by questioning the attacker on their motives or undermining their authority.

 Antony: Mother of God, what’s with the gut.
 Well she’s eating something out there

-You: (rolls eyes, speaking as if you don’t wanna be heard by him but loud enough that everyone hears) says the guy highly experienced in women.
+You: (rolls eyes, speaking as if you don’t wanna be heard, but loud enough that everyone hears) says the guy highly experienced in women.
 We’ll ask him when we need an opinion on di**s.
-In the meanwhile come on in Samantha, you look spectacular (hugs her and welcomes her in)
+In the meanwhile, come on in Samantha, you look spectacular (hugs her and welcomes her in)

 Let him who is without sin cast the first stone